himalagrawal/himalagrawal.github.io/_posts/2014-07-11-zconfidential.markdown

 <br>
 <br>
  <ul>
   <li>A cast iron rotating object was redesigned for injection molding to reduce weight with same structural rigidity.
-Geometric modifications were done to obtain the same stiffness with glass fiber reinforced injection molding.
-Injection molding simulations were then done to study the effect of fiber orientation on the strength of the part.</li>
+Geometric modifications in CATIA were done to obtain the same stiffness with glass fiber reinforced injection molding along with structural simulations in Abaqus.
+Injection molding simulations were then done to study the effect of fiber orientation on the strength of the part</li>
 <br>
-  <li>A steering column was designed using composites and the effect of material orientation and properties on the natural frequency of the part was studied using Abaqus.</li>
+  <li>A steering column was designed using composites and the effect of material orientation and properties on the natural frequency of the part was studied using Abaqus</li>
 </ul>